 - Step 1 Check that a valid coordinate system has been set for the Mapper.
-See Section 5.1. - Step 2 Click on the Add background map button on the toolbar. - Step 3 A map layer will be added to the Mapper layer panel.
+See Section 5.1. - Step 2 Click on the Add background map button on the toolbar.
+Alternatively, you can select the Add background map option from the Layer menu. - Step 3 A map layer will be added to the Mapper layer panel.